KoolC2/KoolC2/README.md

-- 👋 Hi, I’m @KoolC2
+- 👋 Hi, I’m Funmilola.
-- 👀 I’m a Buisness Intelligence and Finanical Analyst.
+- 👀 I’m a Buisness Intelligence, Finanical Analyst and Aspiring Business Analyst.
 - 🌱 I’m currently an Alx and International University of Applied science student.
 - 💞️ I’m looking to collaborate on any open source project.
 - 📫 How to reach me @www.linkedin.com/in/funmilola-okunlola-businessintelligence-dataanalyst-financeanalyst-accounts